Whatever your reason, it might be time to move on from your current rental property lease. But what if you need to bail out before the lease is up?

 So if you want out of your fixed term lease, here are a few tips to help you:

-Know your state laws
+Know your state and territory laws

 The more you know about terminating a fixed-term lease early, the more likely you’ll be able to break your lease with minimal issue.
 Be aware of state-specific details on re-letting fees, advertising fees and whatever rent is owing before new tenants can be found.